Qualcomm: Apple supporters are trying to misdirect regulators

 Qualcomm is defending itself against critics who say its patent dispute with Apple is really about quashing competition.

-Last week, Intel and others critics have accused Qualcomm of trying to use the courts to snuff out competition.
+Last week, Intel and others critics accused Qualcomm of trying to use the courts to snuff out competition.
 In a public statement to the ITC, Intel described itself as "Qualcomm's only remaining competitor" in the mobile chip market.
-The CCIA -- a trade group that represents Google, Amazon, Facebook and other tech companies -- also urged the ITC to reject Qualcomm's proposed ban, saying it would harm consumers by enabling anti-competitive behavior.
+The Computer & Communications Industry Association -- a trade group that represents Google, Amazon, Facebook and other tech companies -- also urged the ITC to reject Qualcomm's proposed ban, saying it would harm consumers by enabling anti-competitive behavior.

 In response to those comments, Qualcomm said its critics are waging a "coordinated effort aimed at misdirecting" the ITC.